Data compression and compressed data structures

 Possible exam material

-Some topics can be studied by two people that will later do a joint presentation.
-Regardless of the topic, each student should do a 30 minute presentation describing: 1) the problem, 2) the previous state of the art, 3) the content of the new contribution.
-Tentative list of topics (paper links will be added soon):
+Some topics can be studied by two people that will prepare a joint presentation.
+Regardless of the topic, each student should give a 30 minute presentation describing: 1) the problem, 2) the previous state of the art, 3) the content of the new contribution.
+Tentative list of topics:

-- Range Minumum and related Queries (2 people)
+- Range Minumum and other queries (2 people)